NEUTRAL BAY | RESTORATIVE DENTISTRY

 FAQs About Root Canal Treatment

-How long does the treatment take?
+2. How long does a root canal take?

-Do I need a crown afterwards?
+3. Will I need a crown afterward?

-Can a root canal fail?
+5. Can a root canal fail?

 Oaks Dental-teeth whitening-neutral bay